Find businesses who can help you enjoy diving and snorkelling in areas managed by DOC.

 Snorkelling, diving, boating and walking are all great ways to explore different aspects of Te Tapuwae o Rongokako Marine Reserve.

-Walking, exploring, kayaking, snorkelling, diving, general boating and sightseeing are all popular activities in the reserve.
+Surfing, diving, boating, seal watching and walking are all popular activities in the reserve.

 The Sugar Loaf Islands Marine Protected Area comprises 749 hectares of seabed, foreshore and water around the Ngā Motu/Sugar Loaf Islands.
 It offers some great recreational opportunities.